ManuelBerrueta/urlyzer/README.md

 ---
 ### Features
-- Offline parsing to keep your URL and Params confidential
+- Offline parsing to keep your URL and Query String Parameters confidential.
-- Allows you to pipe-in the url from the command line via stdin
+- Allows you to pipe-in (`|`) the URL from the command line via `stdin`.
-- [*New Feature] Check the final destination (after redirects) of a URL
+- Check the final destination (`-f`) after redirects of a URL.
-- [*New Feature] **Proxy** (`-p`) to allow to forward proxy the traffic for further inspection to Burp (or your proxy of choice)
+- **Proxy** (`-p`) to allow to forward proxy the traffic for further inspection to Burp (or your proxy of choice)  .
+- Check Azure Blob Storage SAS URIs (`sas`) for type & parse the parameters with details of what each of those parameters mean in long form.
+- Parse cookies 🍪 with `-c`.

 ---
 ## Example use cases: